Personal Small Business Corporate & Institutional About Us

 When it comes to teaching young children, the slogan for Harrell and her pre-K co-workers is “We’re the welcome mat to education.”

-Scenes like this were repeated many times as PNC celebrated Grow Up Great Day and highlighted its $5 million alliance between the PNC Foundation and DonorsChoose.org.
-This is the second year that the alliance is providing new resources to Head Start and public pre-K classrooms across the communities PNC serves.
+This is the second year that the alliance is helping to provide new educational resources and experiences to Head Start and public pre-K classrooms across the communities PNC serves.

 In Amanda Tressler’s Akron, OH pre-K classroom, the project that has had the most impact on her young students is “We will master the alphabet in pre-K!”